Symphonia / Organistrum

 This keyboard, being rather anachronistic, does allow to transpose whatever two parts polyphony of the time into any desired mode.

 Please listen to the musical example:

-About the chromatic keyboard read more on:
+About the hypothesis of a chromatic keyboard read more on:

 SUMMARY AND CONCLUSIONS

 This report gives rise to more doubts than certainties.

 Santiago instrument looks like the more complicated version of the wheel instrument documented for few decades during the 12th century, whose main relevance was due primarily to the continuous sound produced by the wheel, secondarily to the keyboard mechanism.

 This subject keeps on being problematic in many respects.